TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 gravitystrength=x (gunspec) - sets the psyhics weight the gravity gun will handle magnetstrength=x (gunspec)  - sets the psyhics weight the magnet will handle

+V14

+entityishigher=x (condition) - returns true if the entity is X units higher than the player entityislower=x (condition) - returns true if the entity is X units lower than the player entityfloorhigher=x (condition) - returns true if the entity is X floors higher than the player entityfloorlower=x (condition) - returns true if the entity is X floors lower than the player plrpickon=x, x=1 then allow player pick up with right click plrpickrange=x, sets the range at which the player can pick up an entity with right click

 V1.1.8
 ------